 Nothing strikes fear into the heart of an investor quite like an IRS audit.
 A poorly executed cost segregation study is a major red flag for auditors.
 If a provider without the right experience conducts your study, you could face serious problems, from incorrect asset classifications to a complete lack of documentation to back up your claims.
 A well-done, detailed study from a reputable firm serves as strong proof and protection during an audit.
 It shows you’ve done your due diligence and have the engineering and tax-based evidence to support your depreciation schedule.
 Without it, you’re left vulnerable and could face penalties and back taxes.

-Common Misconceptions That Can Cost You
+Common Misconceptions That Cost You Money

 One of the most common mistakes investors make is assuming a cheaper study is a better deal.
 Many firms offer “engineering-based” studies that are actually hybrid models, mixing some engineering principles with less accurate estimation methods.
 These approaches often lack the detail of a true engineering study and fail to uncover the full potential for tax savings.
 The few thousand dollars you might save on the upfront fee are often insignificant compared to the tens of thousands in tax deductions you could be missing out on.
 Investing in a qualified firm that provides a full suite of expert services ensures you get the most accurate results and the highest possible return on your investment.